nikosk84/Projects/README.md

 # File Downloader (.NET Framework 4.0)

 A simple file downloader that can display download progress, bytes received and download transfer rate.
-The next step is to display the download time remaining.
+It uses the WebClient class and its next step is to display the download time remaining.